 Skip to content

-What is Double VPN and when to use it?
+What is Double VPN and When to Use It?
 (Beginner’s Guide)

 What Is a Double VPN?

-Okay, I’ve given you a brief explanation of the term Double VPN but let’s talk more about it now.
-This feature is also known by the name Multi-Hop or MultiHop, depending on what the provider calls it.
-While we have the word “Multi” in the name, it doesn’t refer to more than two VPN servers.
+We briefly explained Double VPN, but let’s elaborate.
+This feature is also known as Multi-Hop, MultiHop, or Double Hop, depending on the provider.
+While we have the word Multi in the name, it doesn’t refer to more than two servers.
+A Double VPN feature uses two servers to double your encryption for additional privacy.

 NordVPN